stormpath/stormpath-documentation/source/auth_n.rst

 .. note::

-  The code has to be sent to the correct Challenge href.
+  The code has to be sent to the correct Challenge ``href``.
 If your application is stateless, you could include the Challenge ``href`` in a hidden field on your form.
 If your application has a session, then you will want to attach the Challenge ``href`` to that session.

 Once you have the code, you send it to the same Challenge you created above: